Fallbrook, California: Geography

-The Fallbrook Community Planning Area is approximately 44 sqmi.
-According to the United States Census Bureau, the CDP has a total area of 17.6 sqmi.
-17.5 sqmi of it is land and 0.02 sqmi of it (0.10%) is water.
+The Fallbrook Community Planning Area encompasses approximately 44 sqmi.
+According to the United States Census Bureau, the CDP itself has a total area of 17.6 sqmi, of which 17.5 sqmi is land and 0.02 sqmi (0.10%) is water.

-Native evergreen oak trees are common in the Fallbrook area, and in places form continuous woods (e.g. Live Oak Park area).
-Chaparral brushland is the other common vegetation type in the area.
-Avocados and Eucalyptus are the most common introduced tree species in the area.
+Native evergreen oak trees are common throughout Fallbrook and form continuous woodland in places such as Live Oak Park.
+Chaparral brushland is the other dominant native vegetation type.
+Avocado and Eucalyptus are the most common introduced trees in the area.

 Climate

-Fallbrook has an average year-round temperature of 64 degrees.
-Due to the prevailing ocean breezes, the humidity is relatively low and constant.

-The average daytime high in Fallbrook is 75˚F, although in the summer, temperatures sometimes exceed 90 degrees.
-Most of the area is frost-free; during the coldest periods the average nighttime temperature is about 43 degrees.
-Due to its proximity to the ocean, days often start with early morning fog; afternoons can be breezy.

-Annual rainfall is roughly 14 in and comes mostly between November and April.
-Rainfall is higher in the surrounding hills, up to 20 in.
-The area is ideal for avocados, strawberries, tomatoes and many other sub-tropical fruits, vegetables, and flowers.
+Fallbrook has a Mediterranean climate (Köppen Csa/Csb transition), with mild, wet winters and warm, dry summers moderated by ocean breezes from the nearby Pacific.
+Most of the community is frost-free, although low-lying areas occasionally see overnight lows in the low 40s°F during winter.
+Annual precipitation, almost all of which falls between November and April, averages roughly 14 in on the valley floor and up to 20 in in the surrounding hills.
+The combination of low frost risk, well-drained soils, and ample winter rain makes the area particularly suited for avocado, strawberries, tomatoes, and other subtropical crops.